Eastern Kentucky University: Accreditation and academic charge

 The university is accredited by the Southern Association of Colleges and Schools.
 In 2010, the university awarded its first doctoral degree through its Educational Leadership and Policy Studies program.

 EKU serves its service region by offering adult degree completion options and online degree programs in addition to its traditional on-campus offerings.

 Rankings and outcomes

-Eastern Kentucky University has achieved national recognition, including mostly recently by the U.S. News & World Report 2022 rankings:
+Eastern Kentucky University has achieved national recognition, including recently by the U.S. News & World Report 2022 rankings: